 The first of September begins a new Eurovision season and we at Eurovision NI want to keep you updated on all the latest goings on.
-We’ve created a new table for the 2018 Contest that will let you know which countries will participate, information on the selection process, their artists and their songs.
+We’ve created a new table for the 2020 Contest that will let you know which countries will participate, information on the selection process, the artists and their songs.
 This page will be updated on a regular basis, but this is what we know so far!

 The Junior Eurovision Song Contest will take place on Sunday 24 November in Poland’s Gliwice Arena.
 The show will be hosted by last year’s winner Roksana Wegiel as well as Ida Nowakowska and Aleksander Sikora.
 It will feature nineteen songs and we take a look at the contenders, ranking them from our least favourite to our favourite.

 Rosemary Scallon aka Dana who is best known for winning the Eurovision Song Contest back in 1970, has made a comeback to music this week.
 On 1 November, the ‘All Kinds of Everything’ singer released her first non-religious album in many years.
 The album is called ‘My Time’ and the first single release is called ‘Falling’.